mattcanty/blog/content/blog/2011-08-23-edinburgh-fringe-what-i-went-to-see-where/index.md

 ---
 title: Edinburgh Fringe – What I went to see where
 date: "2011-08-23T12:00:00.000Z"
+description: Edinburgh Fringe – What I went to see where
 ---

 > NB what you are about to read is not a review.